-Join Greg Sowell for an in-depth discussion in this video Directly connected and static routes, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Directly connected and static routes, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Directly connected and static routes are often the least cost path to a destination.
 Directly connected routes are always the best path to a subnet.
 Since they are configured directly on a router's interface, they get an administrative distance of 0.
 When an IP address is added to an interface, the router will automatically create a directly connected route in its forwarding table.
 But only if the interface is connected and up.
 If an interface is down for any reason, like a cable is unplugged, then the directly connected route is retracted from the route table until that interface comes back online.

 This behavior can often be used in other portions of the network for redistribution or redundancy policies.
 I have yet to see a network that used no static routes.
 In fact, I've seen many networks that exclusively use static routes.
 Static routes are well trusted by the router because they are manually entered by the administrator.
 This is why they have an AD of 1 by default.
 Static routes tend to be more stable than dynamic routes.
 They also use fewer resources on the router.
 A static route contains a few key data points: destination address, subnet mask, gateway, and administrative distance.

 The destination address works in tandem with the subnet mask to define the size of the network block to be reached.
 The gateway will be the next top router to be used to forward these packets.
 These gateways should always be a directly connected router.
 Routers only care who to hand the packets to next.
 They're not overly concerned about anything beyond direct neighbors.
 With a static route, if a gateway isn't known to that router, it will invalidate the route and not install it in the route table.
 This means if the interface for a static route's gateway goes down, that route won't be used.